Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Opportunity: tighter formulations via simplotope

-Last, we introduce basic formulation concepts and notation that we use in the rest of the paper.
+See Figure~\ref{fig:grid-rep} for an illustration with $n=2$ and $(x_1,x_2)\in\{0,3,5\}\times\{0,2\}$.
+Our interest will be in functions defined over this region and their convex envelopes (tightest convex underestimators).
+See Figure~\ref{fig:gridfuncenv} for an illustration of a function whose envelope consists of four linear inequalities.
+We will focus on describing this convex envelope in the (lifted) space of $\z$ variables which reside in a simplotope shown in Figure~\ref{fig:grid-rep}(c).

+To describe our formulations, we will use the following prevalent concepts and notations.
 For a set $\x \in S \subseteq \R^{n}$, let $Q$ be a polyhedron with additional $r+q$ continuous variables defined as follows:

 where $A \in \R^{m \times n}$, $B \in \R^{m \times r}$, $C \in \R^{m \times q}$ and $d \in \R^m$.
-We say $Q$ is a \textit{perfect} formulation of $S$ if the projection of $Q$ onto the space of $\x$ variables is the \textit{convex hull} of $S$.
-Recall that the convex hull of $S$, denoted as $\conv(S)$, is the smallest convex set containing $S$.
-The notion of perfect formulation is useful since maximizing a linear function over the set $S$ is equivalent to maximizing the function over the perfect formulation,~\citep[Lemma 1.3]{conforti2014integer}.
-In other words, a perfect formulation yields an linear programming (LP) formulation for maximizing a linear function over $S$.
-Now, consider a binary polyhedral set $E$ given by imposing binary conditions on some of continuous variables in $Q$, where

-We say that $E$ is a mixed-integer linear programming (MIP) formulation of $S$ if the projection of $E$ onto the space of $\x$ variables is $S$.
-One of the most important properties of an MIP formulation is the strength of its natural LP relaxation obtained by ignoring the integrality condition since a tighter relaxation often indicate a faster convergence of the branch-and-bound algorithm, on which most commercial MIP solvers are built~\citep{vielma2015mixed}.
-We say an MIP formulation is \textit{ideal} if it has the strongest LP relaxation, that is, for any vertex $(\x,\y,\z)$ of the LP relaxation $Q$, we have $\z \in \{0,1\}^q$.
-Clearly, for an ideal formulation, its LP relaxation is a perfect formulation.
-But, the reverse is not the case.
+Now, consider a binary polyhedral set $E$ given by imposing binary conditions on some of the continuous variables in $Q$, where $E = \bigl\{(\x,\y,\z) \in Q \bigm| \z \in \{0,1\}^q \bigr\}$.
+We say that $E$ is a mixed-integer linear programming (MIP) formulation of $S$ if the projection of the constraint set of $E$ onto the space of $\x$ variables is $S$.
+One of the most important properties of an MIP formulation is the strength of its natural linear programming (LP) relaxation obtained by ignoring the integrality condition since a tighter relaxation often indicates a faster convergence of the branch-and-bound algorithm, on which most MIP solvers are built~\citep{vielma2015mixed}.
+We say an MIP formulation is \textit{ideal} if it has the strongest LP relaxation, that is, for any vertex $(\x,\y,\z)$ of its LP relaxation $Q$, we have $\z \in \{0,1\}^q$.